BIDMCDigitalPsychiatry/LAMP-platform/docs/create_surveys.md

 ---
 # Create a New Survey for the Assess tab.

 Need some inspiration to create your survey?
-Browse our [Survey Instrument Library](../Survey_Instrument_Library.md).
+Browse our **Survey Instrument Library**

 Survey instruments and other Activities in the LAMP Platform afford you automatic version control.
 In other software or when managing “paper & pencil” data, it is typically difficult, if not impossible, to track changes to survey questions or survey responses when administered with a patient.

 1. Log in to the dashboard and navigate to the Activities tab.
 2. Click the `[+ Add]` button at the top right of the list to begin.
 If you would like to edit an existing survey, simply tap on its row in the list instead.
-3. Select the cognitive test to add an activity or select Survey Instrument to add a survey to [the Assess tab.](../What_are_the_Components_of_LAMP.md)
+3. Select the cognitive test to add an activity or select Survey Instrument to add a survey to the Assess tab.
 4. If you would like to import a survey or activity, click "Import Activities."

 ![](assets/activity_menu.jpg)